 Visiting the Bob Marley Museum

-Devon House is a Georgian style colonial Greathouse build in the 19th century and is one of Kingston’s most renowned landmarks and historic sites.
-It represents cultural diversity in Jamaica and is a favourite hangout spot for Jamaicans and visitors alike.
-On the grounds of Devon House, there are restaurants, cafes and shops available, the Devon House cream and patties are tasty local treats that you should try when you visit this fascinating Kingston attraction.
+Devon House is a Georgian-style colonial Greathouse build in the 19th century and is one of Kingston’s most renowned landmarks and historic sites.
+It represents cultural diversity in Jamaica and is a favorite hangout spot for Jamaicans and visitors alike.
+On the grounds of Devon House, there are restaurants, cafes, and shops available, the Devon House cream and patties are tasty local treats that you should try when you visit this fascinating Kingston attraction.